bonfire-networks/exto/README.md

 ## Copyright and License

-Copyright (c) 2020 Flexto Contributors
+Copyright (c) 2020 Exto Contributors

  Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.